cesar0205/Recommeder-system-demo/README.md

 ![Recommender System](recommender4.png)

 In the upper location of the page a banner is displayed and it is loaded each time the user refreshes the page or performs a search.
-When the user clicks on the banner and a A/B test is performed internally to display the banners based on their popularity.
+When the user clicks on the banner an A/B test is performed internally to display the banners based on their popularity.
 The next three banners are displayed.

 ![Banner A/B test](recommender5.png)